 In a bail hearing that was adjourned on Friday, Canadian Crown prosecutor John Gibb-Carsley asked for bail to be denied, saying Meng has been accused of “conspiracy to defraud multiple financial institutions”.

 If convicted, she faces more than 30 years in prison.
+The extradition process could take months, even years, if appeals are made in the case.

 Meng said she has ties to Vancouver that go back 15 years.
 She and her husband own several properties in the city, and she even had a Canadian permanent residency permit that she has since renounced.